kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 * All current graphics settings options
   * Includes "None" for the remove roofs option
     * This may cause graphical issues in some areas.
-  * Depth-of-Field is only using placeholder values currently, it's not enabled live at this moment.
-See more here: https://twitter.com/JagexDark/status/874975145621934080
-    * Same applies to Heat Haze
-  * Maximum Foreground/Background FPS, Game Render/Interface Scaling options are added.
+  * Game Render and Interface/UI Scaling options are added.
 They are live, but currently their options are not.
-    * Scaling is currently experimental, and not meant for full use my players.
-Visual issues may happen.
+    * The scaling mechanics are currently experimental, and not meant for full use my players.
+Visual issues may occur.
 * All audio options
   * Includes boosting the volumes for most audio streams
     * While I personally have not heard any quality-issues, this makes the in-game bars go past their normal limits visually.